Weekly claim questions

 Questions we ask on your weekly claim

-The questions we ask when you file your weekly claim are the same whether you file online or by phone.
+The questions we ask when you file your weekly claim vary slightly if you file online or by phone.
+Generally, these are the questions we ask.

 - Were you physically able and available for work each day?